Ensembling Off-the-shelf Models for GAN Training: Experiments

 \subsection{Ablation Study}

 \lblsec{ablation}

-\myparagraph{Finetuning vs. training from scratch.} In the above experiments, we finetuned a well-trained StyleGAN2-ADA model with our loss.
-We show here that our method works similarly well when trained from scratch in the few-shot setting. \reffig{scratch_training} shows the plot of FID with training time for both StyleGAN2-ADA and our method with a single pretrained discriminator on \textsc{FFHQ} and \textsc{LSUN Cat} trained with 1k samples, and \textsc{LSUN Cat} full-dataset setting.
+\myparagraph{Fine-tuning vs. training from scratch.} In all our experiments, we fine-tuned a well-trained StyleGAN2 model (both generator and discriminator) with our additional loss.
+We show here that our method works similarly well when training from scratch. \reffig{scratch_training} shows the plot of FID with training time for StyleGAN2-ADA and our method with a single vision-aided discriminator on \textsc{FFHQ} and \textsc{LSUN Cat} trained with 1k samples, and \textsc{LSUN Cat} full-dataset setting.
 Our method results in better FID and converges more than $2\times$ faster.
-During training from scratch, we train with the standard adversarial loss for the first $0.5$M images and then introduce the discriminator selected by the model selection strategy. \reftbl{random_scratch_comparison} shows the FID of our method when trained from scratch with three off-the-shelf models.
+During training from scratch, we train with the standard adversarial loss for the first $0.5$M images and then introduce the discriminator selected by the model selection strategy.
+Training with three vision-aided discriminators for same number of iterations as \reftbl{few-shot-training-vary} we get similar FID of $10.60$ and $12.24$ for \textsc{FFHQ} and \textsc{LSUN Cat} 1k respectively.

 \myparagraph{K-progressive vs. K-fixed model selection.} We compare the K-progressive and K-fixed model selection strategies in this section. \reffig{progressive_vs_fixed} shows the comparison for \textsc{FFHQ} 1k and \textsc{LSUN Cat} 1k trained for the same number of iterations with two models from our model bank.
 We observe that training with two fixed pretrained models from the start results in a similar or slightly worse FID at the cost of extra training time compared to the progressive addition.